-The Tagaste Project enhances a student’s first-year experience by integrating academics with social components to foster a strong learning community.
+Assumption’s COMPASS (Common Pursuit of Academic and Social Success) program is an integrated, comprehensive experience for all first-year students that fosters success in their academic, social, and student lives.
 The Academic Support Center is open to all students and offers peer tutors and professional staff who can assist students with specific subject matter.

 On campus, Community Service Learning courses and the Reach Out Center connect students with nonprofit agencies, schools, and individuals who benefit from our students’ knowledge and skills.
-Assumption’s Career Services staff work with all students beginning in the first year to help identify their strengths, explore their academic and career options, and plan for graduate school or a career.
+Assumption’s Career Development and Internship Center staff work with all students beginning in the first year to help identify their strengths, explore their academic and career options, and plan for graduate school or a career.

 Assumption faculty are active scholars in their fields, presenting their research, writing books and articles, and publishing in highly regarded journals.
 Approximately 90% hold doctoral or terminal degrees.
 There is a strong commitment to developing each student’s potential, and with a student-faculty ratio of 12:1, professors mentor, encourage, and help students succeed.
 Virtually all of Assumption’s academic advisors are full-time faculty.